 - Calpe: A forty-minute drive (by car) from Denia, Calpe is a beautiful town and its most dominating feature is an enormous rock called the Penon de Ifach overlooking the town.

-Activities in Denia in the winter
+Activities in Denia in the fall, winter, or spring

 Denia may be quieter in the winter season, but there are still a lot of activities one can participate in to make the stay worthwhile: